 How’s your love life?
-On the eve of Valentine’s Day, our book expert shares her fave love and relationship books to improve your marriage
+As we near Valentine’s Day, our book expert shares her fave books to improve your relationships.

-Where forgotten New Year’s resolutions meet Valentine’s Day, this time of year finds many of us grasping for a little outside help in the romance department.
+In the lead to Valentine’s Day many of us find ourselves grasping for a little outside help in the romance department.
 Head to therapy, freshen up that lingerie drawer, or pick up inspiration in the pages of a book.
-Whether you are looking for actionable strategies or peek into the love lives of others, here are five books that could give you a fresh way of thinking about your marriage.
+Whether you are looking for actionable strategies or a peek into the love lives of others, here are five books that could give you a fresh way of thinking about your marriage.

 If you haven’t read it, you know someone who has.
 They’ve probably told you all about it to the extent that you could name at least three of the “languages” right now.
 According to Chapman, once the euphoria of being in love wears off (about two years in, he says), many relationships crumble simply because partners are speaking different love languages.
 The good news is, it’s never too late to become fluent.
 Once you’ve got it, it makes perfect sense.
 You’ll never waste your money buying flowers or ties when your mate just needs you to compliment his cooking!
 The response has been so great, that there are versions for teens, men, singles, and children.